sheltermanager/asm3/doc/manual/csvimportfields.rst

 PERSONADDITIONAL<fieldname>
     If you have person additional fields defined, you can put the uppercased version of their name as a suffix to this.
 Eg, for an additional field called DateOfBirth PERSONADDITIONALDATEOFBIRTH
 PERSONIMAGE
-    A photo for the person, it can either be a fully qualified HTTP URL to a JPG image OR a base64 encoded JPG expressed as a data URI
+    A photo for the person, it can either be an absolute HTTP URL to a JPG image OR a base64 encoded JPG expressed as a data URI
 PERSONPDFDATA
     A PDF file to attach to the person.
-Like image, it can be a fully qualified URL or a base64 encoded PDF as a data URI PERSONPDFNAME
+Like image, it can be an absolute URL or a base64 encoded PDF as a data URI PERSONPDFNAME
     The filename associated with the PDF data
 TESTTYPE